top of page

 Genesis 1:1 stated “In the beginning God created the heavens and the earth”(NIV)- the universe, but without explaining why.

-Why would a spiritual God create a physical universe populated with free-willed, eternal spiritual beings who live in temporary physical bodies?
+But why would the spiritual Godhead create a physical universe populated with free-willed, eternal human spiritual beings who live in temporary physical bodies?
 The cited bible verses below provided theologians with evidence for why God created this completely new physical realm of existence.

 Before God created the physical universe with humans, heaven was filled with angels He had created in the spiritual realm and Lucifer* was God’s most powerful, talented, and highest-ranking angel.
-However, he was prideful and desired to be worshipped like God by the other angles (Isaiah 14:12-14)*.
+However, he became prideful and desired to be worshiped "like" God by the other angles (Isaiah 14:12-14)*.
+Satan obviously realized He couldn't overcome God so He wanted to rule his own heaven apart from God.
 So, he offered them what he could- more permissive policies for governing his heaven if they left God to worship him instead.
 God, Who is all-knowing, knew Lucifer was enticing many angels to consider this rebellion but He didn’t stop it immediately apparently to not violate their free-wills that He had created them with (internet, Lucifer’s rebellion).
 The absence of an early adverse response from God would have prompted Lucifer to assure the angels He would let them all go without consequence.
-However, after 1/3 of the angels (Revelation 12:4) decided to leave God to worship Lucifer, God cast them out of heaven and He initially imprisoned them in the Abyss, or “bottomless pit” (Revelation 9:1, 20:1; and internet, Lucifer’s rebellion).
+However, after 1/3 of the angels (Revelation 12:4) decided to leave God to worship Lucifer God cast them out of heaven and He initially imprisoned them in the Abyss, or “bottomless pit” (Revelation 9:1, 20:1; and internet, Lucifer’s rebellion).
 This is apparently God’s confining space for unruly angels.

 *The KJV, and NKJV bibles used the Latinized name “Lucifer” that described his brightness and beauty.
 Other bibles translated his name as “Morning Star”, or similar.
-Scriptures that are claimed by Christian theologians to refer to Lucifer’s fall from heaven are Isaiah 14:12-15 and Ezekiel 28 that respectively specifically referred to the falls of kings of ancient Babylon and Tyre.
-However, theologians noted the spectacular imagery in these verses suggested they were illustrations of someone beyond human kings that described Lucifer’s fall and would make them “double prophecies”.
+Scriptures that are claimed by Christian theologians to refer to Lucifer’s fall from heaven are Isaiah 14:12-15 and Ezekiel 28 that prophetically referred to the falls of kings of ancient Babylon and Tyre, respectively.
+However, theologians noticed the spectacular imagery in these verses suggested they were illustrations of someone beyond human kings and described Lucifer’s fall that would make them “double prophecies”.

 God created mankind to justly replace the fallen angels who rebelled with Lucifer: